Let’s Get Started

 - Courses in science and ethics may not be more than 10 years old.

-- Submit all application materials by the published application deadline the year you plan to start nursing major coursework.
+- Submit all application materials by the published application deadline for the semester you plan to start nursing major coursework.
 Applications received after the deadline will be considered using the admission criteria on a space-available basis.
+See application process for deadline dates.

 - Achieve a level of “proficient” or above on the TEAS assessment.
 The TEAS can be repeated one time and must be taken within 12 months of the time of application to the School of Nursing.